WOVI

 WOVI (89.5 MHz) is a full-service high school radio station in Novi, Michigan.
 One of its slogans is "Real Radio."

 The station broadcasts from Novi High School with 100 watts.
 It offers a variety of music hosted by students who are considering life in the radio market after high school.

 The station was run by David Legg, former head of the broadcasting department at Novi High School.
+The stations signal can only be heard within the Novi city limits in parts of Northville and Wixom.